cltl/python-for-text-analysis/README.md

 # Python for text analysis

-*As taught at the Vrije Universiteit Amsterdam in the [Humanities Research Master: Linguistics](http://masters.vu.nl/en/programmes/linguistics-research/index.aspx) (track [Human Language Technology](http://www.cltl.nl/teaching/human-language-technology/)) and the [Minor Digital Humanities and Social Analytics (BA)](https://studiegids.vu.nl/en/minor/2019-2020/minor-digital-humanities-and-social-analytics?_ga=2.61745324.1204416539.1597663557-1095921612.1591712788#study-program).*
+*As taught at the Vrije Universiteit Amsterdam in the [Humanities Research Master: Linguistics](https://vu.nl/en/education/master/humanities-research-linguistics) (track [Human Language Technology](https://home.cltl.labs.vu.nl/education-ma-hlt)), the [Linguistics Master: Language and AI](https://vu.nl/en/education/master/linguistics-language-and-ai) and the [Minor Digital Humanities and Social Analytics (BA)](https://vu.nl/en/education/minor/digital-humanities-and-social-data-analytics).*

 In case you have questions about exemption, please first read [Python-test.md](https://github.com/cltl/python-for-text-analysis/blob/master/Assignments/Python-test.md).

 This is a practical course in Python, geared towards those who want to get some hands-on experience working with language data.
 No knowledge of programming is required or presupposed.
-We will work with Python 3.9 or higher.
+We will work with Python 3.12 or higher.
 We highly recommend installing [Anaconda](https://www.anaconda.com/download) for this course.

 (If you have worked with Python 3 before, be sure to check if Jupyter Notebook is installed on your machine.
 We will work extensively with notebooks.
-Make sure you are working with Python 3.9.)
+Make sure you are working with Python 3.12.)

 *This course is based on the material used in [previous years](https://github.com/cltl/python-for-text-analysis/releases) and in [this course](https://github.com/kadarakos/python-course).*